Harold Moukoudi: AEK Athens

 On 17 August 2022, following his decision to leave Saint-Étienne, Moukoudi travelled to Athens to discuss a possible move to AEK.
 One day later, the Greek club officially announced the signing of Moukoudi on a free transfer, until the summer of 2026.

 On 14 May 2023, AEK celebrated their 13th championship, after a comfortable 4–0 home win over Volos.
 Ten days later, Moukoudi scored in the Greek Cup final, which saw AEK prevail over PAOK with a 2–0 win and seal their first double since 1978 and third overall, despite playing with ten players from the sixth minute.

-In early July, Lens offered a sum between €8 and €10 million, but the greek club turned it down.
+In early July, Lens offered a sum between €8 and €10 million, but the Greek club turned it down.

 International career

 Due to his dual nationality, Moukoudi was originally eligible to play for both the Cameroonian and French national teams.
 He is a former youth international for France.
 He debuted for the senior Cameroon national team in a 0–0 friendly tie with Tunisia on 12 October 2019.

 Moukoudi competes for his first international competition at the 2021 Africa Cup of Nations.

-On 28 December 2023, he was selected from the list of 27 Cameroonian players selected to compete in the 2023 Africa Cup of Nations.
+On 28 December 2023, he was selected from the list of 27 Cameroonian players chosen to compete in the 2023 Africa Cup of Nations.